nfer/npm-check/README.md

   -d, --dev-only        Look at devDependencies only (skip dependencies).
   -i, --ignore          Ignore dependencies based on succeeding glob.
   -E, --save-exact      Save exact version (x.y.z) instead of caret (^x.y.z) in package.json.
+  --major-only          List Major update only.
+  --not-major           DO NOT List major update.
   --specials            List of depcheck specials to include in check for unused dependencies.
   --no-color            Force or disable color output.
   --no-emoji            Remove emoji support.
 No emoji in default in CI environments.